-The making of cricket balls with a cork core and leather covering.
+The making of hand-stitched cricket balls with a cork core and leather covering.

 |Craft category||Leather; Sporting equipment|

 |Minimum no. of craftspeople required|